April marks the return of Stress Awareness Month – the wellbeing campaign aimed at raising awareness of stress and promoting stress free living

 So what is stress?
 Stress is our body’s response to a harmful life event or threatening situation, regardless if the threat is genuine or not.
 Stress can affect people in a variety of different ways and severity.
 What may be perceived as a stressful situation by one person, may be of little concern to another, and some individuals are better able to handle stress than others.

 Although we should state that not all stress is bad.
 In some cases, small amounts of stress can help you accomplish tasks.
-A little bit of stress can help you stay focused, be energetic and help you meet new challenges in the workplace.
-It’s what keeps you on your toes to prevent accidents or costly mistakes.
+For example, feeling “butterflies” in your stomach before a job interview or an important presentation.
+These types of positive stressors are short-lived, and your body’s way of helping you get through what could be a tough situation.
 Our bodies are able to handle small amounts of stress but we are not equipped to handle long-term, chronic stress without ill consequences.

 Some of the common symptoms of stress to watch out for can be split into four areas: psychological, emotional, physical and behavioural.
 The symptoms that affect you will often accumulate until you are forced to take notice of them, such as:

 - Becoming easily agitated, frustrated, and moody

 - Experiencing chest pain and a rapid heartbeat.

 - Being in a constant state of worry